Before being hypnotised, learn some interesting facts about today’s modern style of hypnotherapy.

 From around the early 17th century hypnotism was called Mesmerism.
 It was coined after its founder, Austrian physician Franz Mesmer.

 In saying that, there is proof that hypnotism was around a whole lot longer!

 Hypnotism is actually thousands of years old.
 Dating back in history to over 3,000 years ago.
 It is discussed in texts from Ancient Egypt, China and Hindu culture.

-Here are 10 facts you should know about hypnosis:
+Here are 10 interesting facts about hypnosis:

-- Hypnotism allows you to “follow your heart”.
-The subconscious 90% of the brain is filled with beliefs from the heart (not the head).
-If you believe something in your heart, hypnotism will be effective.
+- Hypnotism allows you to “follow your desires”.
+The subconscious part of your brain is filled with desires from the heart (not the head).
+If you truly believe and desire something from the heart, then hypnotism will be effective.

 Conclusion about hypnosis

 Millions of people around the world come in and out of hypnosis daily.
 As a result, we experience a variety of hypnotic states each day without knowing it.